SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie nuzzles my head.
 "Okay, cutie."

 - I blush.
-"The little bits of affection from the host, like that nuzzle, make me feel so loved."
+"The little bits of affection from the host, like that nuzzling just now, make me feel so loved."

 Pinkie asks, "Do you like it when I play with your mane?"